nestauk/dap_dv_backends/src/services/authentication/README.md

 # Simple Email Authentication service

-Authenticates Nesta users by sending them an email with their token and a verification link.
-Will only send emails to Nesta domains i.e. emails ending with `@nesta.org.uk`.
+Authenticates users by sending them an email with their token and a verification link.
+Will only send emails to emails ending with `@<AUTH_EMAIL_DOMAIN>`.

 To request a token, send a POST request to